Santosh-2003-sahoo/App1-Rule-Engine-with-AST/README.md

 ## Running Tests

 You can add and run tests to ensure everything is working correctly.
-Create tests in the backend and frontend directories, then run them using the respective test commands for each environment.
 ```
 created bt: santosh sahoo